-Of the diseases for which vaccination of cats is recommended, only rabies (recommended for all cats) and Bordetella bronchiseptica (recommended for cats at specific risk) are potentially transmissible to humans.
+Of the diseases against which the core and non-core vaccines are targeted, only rabies and B. bronchiseptica are potentially transmissible to humans.
 Although B. bronchiseptica is a recognized cause of disease in humans, evidence of direct transmission from animals to people is largely circumstantial, and the risk is likely very small.
-Evidence of transmission of Chlamydiphila felis from cats to people is very poor, and it is not considered a significant zoonotic risk.
-Appropriate vaccination helps keep cats healthy, and decreases the likelihood that an animal will become ill with a disease that is transmissible to humans.
-Care must also be taken to avoid exposure of higher-
+The evidence of transmission of C. felis from cats to people is very poor, and it is not considered a significant zoonotic risk.
+Appropriate vaccination helps to keep cats healthy overall, and decreases the likelihood that an animal will become ill with a disease that is transmissible to humans.
+Care must also be taken to avoid exposure of higher-risk individuals to intranasal veterinary vaccines, such as that for B. bronchiseptica, ideally by administering them in a different room.